lwray-renesas/rltos/README.md

 - Implement co-operative scheduling
 - Write install guide for RL78 port.
 - Write instruction for getting up and running with unit testing this project.
+- Tidy code banners with license and proper descriptions +  author used for dosygen.